 Visit the Graduate Student Life office website or the Living in Cleveland page on the Postdoctoral Affairs website for more information on local areas and rental resources.

 Accreditation & Statistics

 As part of the Coalition for Next Generation Life Science, we are committed to providing transparent admissions, demographic, and completion data for our PhDs in the life sciences.
 Currently, we have data published for Biology, Biochemistry, Biomedical Engineering, Chemical Engineering, Chemistry, Clinical Translational Science, Epidemiology and Biostatistics, Genetics and Genome Sciences, Molecular Biology and Microbiology, Molecular Medicine, Neurosciences, Nursing, Nutrition, Pathology, Pharmacology, Physiology and Biophysics, and Systems Biology and Bioinformatics.

 Coalition for Next Generation Life Science Data

 Looking for University statistics about admissions, courses, enrollment or completion rates?

 Statistics can be found on the University Registrar's website here.

 Cleveland is an incredibly diverse community and we have students attending our programs from around the globe.
 Specific information about diversity at CWRU can be found here and statistics on students can be found here from studies done by Institutional Research.

 We have a wide array of resources available to the CWRU community to feel welcome and develop inclusion across campus.
-Some of those resources include the Office of Multicultural Affairs, the LGBT Center, the Women's Center, Graduate Student Life, and the International Friendship Program.
+Some of those resources include the Office of Multicultural Affairs, the LGBT Center, the Women's Center, and Graduate Student Life.